24_7 Post Mortem

 I spend a long time thinking of terrible systems like storing a jump apex height and comparing it with your current height when you land… I ended up just uncapping vertical movement speed.

-health -= (falling speed - threshold) / someMultiplier
+Pseudo Code: When you land on the ground If speed is above some threshold: health -= (falling speed - threshold) / someMultiplier

 Checkpoint self trolling: